cscart/docs/user_guide/look_and_feel/logos_banners_images/problem_with_image_import.rst

 To check if URL file-access is enabled, do the following:

-1. Create a test file (test.php) with the following content in the CS-Cart root directory:
+1. Create a test file called **test.php** with the following content in the CS-Cart root directory:

 ::